I Remember U

-"I Remember U" is a song performed by Estonian DJ Trio Cartoon featuring vocals from Estonian singer Jüri Pootsmann.
+"I Remember U" is a song performed by Estonian DJ Duo Cartoon alongside producer and former member of the band Jéja, featuring vocals from Estonian singer Jüri Pootsmann.
 The song was released as a digital download on March 11, 2016 through NoCopyrightSounds.
 The song peaked to number 1 on the Estonian Airplay Chart.
 The song is now used as the ADVChina YouTube channel theme tune.